November 1, 2016

 The key is really as Alan puts it “testers should try to learn more from the product in use” and with that comes the tools of Google Canary builds, NetFlix Chaos Monkeys etc.

 This trend goes along with Shift-Coach, Shift-Left and Shift-Deliver discussed separately.
 Initially I considered shift-right to be regarding consulting, but after hearing at DSTB 2016 I realized that shift-right was the right label for test in production, testing in the wild etc.

 Similar posts regarding things in the wild: Bugs Happens, The Kcal bug, Tradition is a choice and Can you see beyond the visible.

 October 16, 2016

 Enterprise IT, LEGO, Softwaretesting

-acceptance, agile, atWork, collaboration, communication, conference, eurostar, facilitation, jobs, leadership, nordictestingdays, skills, testbash, trends
+acceptance, agile, atWork, collaboration, communication, conference, eurostar, facilitation, jobs, leadership, nordictestingdays, shift, skills, testbash, trends

 Shift-Coach is when testers and test managers trends towards being coaches and facilitators of the testing activities.
 Shift-Coach is more about leading the testing than leading the testers to paraphrase from @DevToTest Joe DeMeyers blog post.

 The ground breaker for this trend, is to me, the talk “How I Lost My Job As a Test Manager” presented at Test Bash 2015 by Stephen Janaway.
 Stephen explains how reorganization of the test manager role forced him to be more a facilitator than embedded in the teams.
 Similarly many other great test managers talk more and more about people skills and coaching, especially in agile projects.
 I want to define shift-coach around the facilitation testing activities, and place testers that doubles as scrum masters in the Shift-Deliver trend.